A monotone $Q^1$ finite element method for anisotropic elliptic equations

 \subsection{Notation and tools}

-We list the tools and notation as follows. \begin{itemize} \item For the problem dimension $d$, though we only consider the case $d = 2$, sometimes we keep the general notation $d$ to illustrate how the results are influenced by the dimension. \item For the $Q^1$ finite element space, i.e., tensor product of linear polynomials, the local space is defined on a reference cell $\hat{K}$, e.g., $\hat{K}=[0,1]^2$.
-Then, the finite element space on a physical mesh cell $e$ is given by the reference map from $\hat{K}$ to $e$.
+We introduce some notation and useful tools as follows. \begin{itemize} \item For the problem dimension $d$, though we only consider the case $d = 2$, sometimes we keep the general notation $d$ to illustrate how the results are influenced by the dimension. \item For the $Q^1$ finite element space, i.e., tensor product of linear polynomials, the local space is defined on a reference element $\hat{K}$, e.g., $\hat{K}=[0,1]^2$.
+Then, the finite element space on a physical mesh element $e$ is given by the reference map from $\hat{K}$ to $e$.
 The reference element $\hat{K}$ is as Figure \ref{ref-element}.